OCA/server-auth/auth_oidc/readme/CONFIGURE.md

 - Body: the link text to appear on the login page, such as Login with Keycloak
 - Scope: openid email
+- With OIDC Discovery:
+  - Supports OIDC Discovery: True
+  - OIDC Config URL: "\<url of keycloak>/auth/realms/\<realm name>/.well-known/openid-configuration
+- Without OIDC Discovery
   - Authentication URL: The "authorization_endpoint" URL found in the OpenID Endpoint Configuration of your Keycloak realm
   - Token URL: The "token_endpoint" URL found in the OpenID Endpoint Configuration of your Keycloak realm
   - JWKS URL: The "jwks_uri" URL found in the OpenID Endpoint Configuration of your Keycloak realm